nntk072/Scala_Database_Processing/Assignment-tasks.md

 All games had at least some shots but there are some games that did not have any goals either in the regulation 60 minutes or in the extra time.

 Note, that for a couple of games there might be some shots, including goal-scoring ones, that are missing from the original dataset.
 For example, there might be a game with a final scoreline of 3-4 but only 6 of the goal-scoring shots are included in the dataset.
 Your solution does not have to try to take these rare occasions of missing data into account.
-I.e., you can do all the tasks with the assumption that there is no missing or invalid data included.
+I.e., you can do all the tasks with the assumption that there are no missing or invalid data.

 ## Basic Task 4 - Game wins during playoff seasons

 Create a data frame that uses the game data frame from the basic task 3 and contains aggregated number of wins and losses for each team and for each playoff season, i.e. for games which have been marked as playoff games.
+Only teams that have played in at least one playoff game in the considered season should be included in the final data frame.

 The following columns should be included in the final data frame: